- We advise you to exercise normal safety precautions in Sweden.

 When driving, headlights must be on at all times.

 Roads can be dangerous in winter due to icy conditions.
 Winter tyres are a legal requirement from 1 December to 31 March.
 The Swedish Transport Administration provides detailed information on road conditions.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.